-- Reference Number: HEY-576/2023
+- Reference Number: HEY576/2026

 - Departments: Pain Medicine

-- Last Updated: 1 March 2023
+- Last Updated: 24 February 2026

 Introduction

-What is acupuncture?
+What is Acupuncture?

 Acupuncture is thought to work by releasing endorphins, (the body’s natural pain-killing chemicals) and also the release of chemicals which increase blood flow to an area to promote healing.
 Other chemicals, such as serotonin help to elevate mood and reduce pain.
+It involves stimulating sensory nerves under the skin and in the muscles.

 Acupuncture will be performed by nurses that have undertaken special training.

-Why do I need acupuncture?
+Why do I need Acupuncture?

 A member of the healthcare team has recommended that you receive a course of acupuncture for pain relief.
-If effective, the ten session course will involve treatment every one to two weeks for the first six sessions initially, then once every six to eight weeks.
-At the end of this course you will be reviewed by your pain consultant or discharged back to your GP.
+If effective, the ten-session course will involve treatment every one to two weeks for the first six sessions initially, then once every six to eight weeks.
+At the end of this course, you will be reviewed by your pain consultant or discharged back to your GP.

-Acupuncture is not a cure but it is a treatment that can help to relieve pain.
+Acupuncture is not a cure, but it is a treatment that can help to relieve pain.
 The effect of acupuncture differs for each person and does not necessarily help all those suffering with pain.
 The amount of pain relief may vary from person to person.
-Ideally, the acupuncture should help you to engage in some form of exercise or activity which will help you to manage your pain long-term.
+Ideally, acupuncture should help you to engage in some form of exercise or activity which will help you to manage your pain long-term.

 Can there be any complications or risks?